A simple and straightforward way of playing with limited bluffing.

 A call made with the intention of bluffing at a later round.

 The first three community cards, they are dealt at the same time.

 When you have four cards to a flush you have a flush draw.

 A 4-bet is a second re-raise in a betting round.
 It is more common preflop, but can happen on other streets as well, especially with deep stacks.

-A card you don’t have to pay to see.
-Usually used when you are in position and raised in previous round and opponents check to you in this round.
+A card you do not have to pay to see.
+Usually used when you are in position, raised in previous round and opponents check to you in this round.

 Gutshot straight draw

 When you have one missing card in the middle of a sequence to a straight, you have a gutshot straight draw.
 For example, 7s, 8h, 9c, 5d.

 Heads up display

 An overlay on top of the online poker table that provides you with statistics about the players.